Warts (Common Warts) (cont.)

 Are wart treatments effective?

 Above all, wart treatments require patience.
 The fact that there are a wide variety of wart treatments is evidence for the fact that there is no single best therapy.
 Warts can appear and disappear without an identifiable cause and often disappear on their own without treatment.
 Some warts sprout daughter warts near the main wart and others don't.
 Warts are generally painless unless they are present in areas prone to pressure or friction like the palms and soles.
 Certain warts, even of the same type, respond to treatment, while others (even on the same person at the same time) don't.
-All treatment methods often require many sessions over weeks, months, or longer.
+Treatment methods may require many sessions over weeks, months, or longer.

 Here is a practical approach to the treatment of warts:

-- If you can ignore your warts, do so.
+- Ignore the warts.
 Eventually, they'll go away (although eventually can mean a long time -- even months or years).

-- If you have an uncomplicated case (a single wart on the face or one or a few on the hands), see a doctor for a quick freeze or electrical destruction.
+- With an uncomplicated case (a single wart on the face or one or a few on the hands), see a doctor for a quick freeze or electrical destruction.
 These methods are simple, although somewhat painful, and generally nonscarring.

-- If you have a difficult case, you can start by treating the warts for a few weeks on your own.
+- With a difficult case, start by treating the warts for a few weeks at home.
 Here are some examples:

 - Plantar warts: Warts on the bottom of the foot feel deep, but they are still within the superficial layer of the skin.
 Tender plantar warts can be rendered painless by paring the wart thinner without causing bleeding.
-Salicylic-acid drops and plasters help remove the thick overlying callus and make the wart feel less like a marble in your shoe.
+Salicylic-acid drops and plasters help remove the thick overlying callus and make the wart feel less like a marble in the shoe.
 Nonprescription aerosol freezing may be used as well.

 - Common hand warts: These are typically unattractive although not painful.
 Salicylic acid can make them smaller and go away, in some cases, as can nonprescription freezing.

-If you have an all-but-impossible case, don't try too hard.
-You don't want to make the treatment worse than the disease.
+With an all-but-impossible case, don't try too hard.
+Don't make the treatment worse than the disease.
 Here are some examples: